balena-io/balena-cli-masterclass/README.md

 ```

 Finally, we'll add a line into our Dockerfile that uses the secrets file, which
-are mapped into the `/run/secrets/` directory during build time:
+is mapped into the `/run/secrets/` directory during build time:

 ```shell
 COPY src/ ./src/